mechanicles/mechanicles.github.io/_posts/2016-09-19-microservices-using-rails-http-and-rabbitmq.md

 exposes it using either plain WebSockets or
 [a SockJS server](https://github.com/sockjs/sockjs-client).

-Using these tools, we will push messages in realtime from RabbitMQ to the web clients.
+Using these tools, we will push messages in real-time from RabbitMQ to the web clients.

 ### Backend Microservice setup: